 5. How to be Richer, Smarter, and Better-Looking Than Your Parents by Zac Bissonnette

-The title alone sold me, and Bissonnette backs it up with his straight-up, honest talk about your relationship with money in your twenties.
+The title alone sold me, and Zac Bissonnette backs it up with his straight-up, honest talk about your relationship with money in your 20s.
 He gives you a reality check about what’s waiting for you out there in the real world after college graduation.

-6. Education: How to Become a Grown-Up in 468 Easy(ish) Steps by Kelly Williams Brown
+6. Adulting: How to Become a Grown-up in 535 Easy(ish) Steps by Kelly Williams Brown

 Personal finance isn’t just about banking and retirement accounts.
 It has a lot to do with what apartment you find, how you handle your first job, and where you find your most valuable friends.
 Brown keeps a sense of humor while giving great advice to those who aren’t quite ready to handle the whole adulting thing yet.